The8BitTheory/autoboot65-128/README.md

 # Autoboot on C128 and MEGA65

-This is the supplementary repository to this video: https://youtu.be/eGZNVrObzlE?si=2Zqt6C2U6px933hd
+This is the supplementary repository to this video: [C128 and MEGA65 Autoboot can fastload your C64-Games.](https://youtu.be/eGZNVrObzlE?si=2Zqt6C2U6px933hd)

 The folders in this project contain the following programs: